anoxic83/SWOS_OO_GUI/readme.md

 Suggested method use Visual Studio Code:
 Download CMake Tools extension.
 Open this directory as Open Folder, select kit as Visual Studio x86 and complile.

-#Important!
-Replace orginal SDL.dll ( in this plugin used version 2.0.22 ), imgui sdlrenderer needs newer version.

 # Requirements
 All requirements copy to deps folder